Charles Lawes-Wittewronge: Life

-Charles Bennet Lawes was born at Teignmouth, Devon, the only son of Sir John Lawes of Rothamsted Manor, Hertfordhire.
+Charles Bennet Lawes was born at Teignmouth, Devon, the only son of Sir John Lawes of Rothamsted Manor, Hertfordshire.
 He was educated at Eton and Trinity College, Cambridge.

 At Cambridge he won the Colquhoun Sculls in 1862 and won the Diamond Challenge Sculls at Henley Royal Regatta in 1863.
-He excelled in the university distance running events and received an athletics Blue in 1864 for the mile at the Inter University sports, which he won again in 1865.
 He was a rowing Blue in 1865 when he stroked the losing Cambridge crew in the Boat Race but was in the winning crew of the Ladies' Challenge Plate at Henley.
 He was beaten by Edward Michell in the Diamond Challenge Sculls in 1865, but won the Wingfield Sculls beating Walter Bradford Woodgate.

-In 1865 he was the Amateur Athletics Club champion for the mile.
+Having finished second in the 1 mi at Eton in 1859, he also enjoyed success at the university distance running events. in 1864 he won the mile at the Cambridge University sports and was awarded an athletics Blue for winning the mile at the Inter University sports.
+In 1866 he won the Cambridge University half mile, 1 mi and 2 mi events, and won the 1 mile at the first AAC Championships at the 1866 AAC Championships.
+He presented the trophy awarded annually to the winner of this event which became the Amateur Athletic Association 1 mile trophy in 1880.

 Lawes decided to become a sculptor, and began his training in London under John Henry Foley RA.
 In 1869 he studied under Hugo Hagen in Berlin.
 He rented a studio in Chelsea, and in 1872, he exhibited his first work at the Royal Academy, Girl at the Stream.
 In 1878 he won an honourable mention at the Paris Universal Exhibition.
 He also exhibited his Daphne at the Royal Academy in 1880 and The Panther in 1881.
 Lawes also carried out work for the scientific side of the Lawes Agricultural Trust, founded by his father, and became its chairman.